devsecopsgirl/internship-appsecco/docs/dast-tools.md

 ## DAST

 DAST or Dynamic Application Security Testing is a black-box testing technique in which the DAST tool interacts with the application being tested in its **running state** to imitate an attacker.
-Unlike static analysis, DAST allow for sophisticated scans on the client-side and server-side without needing the source code or the framework the application is built on.
+Unlike static analysis, DAST allows for sophisticated scans on the client-side and server-side without needing the source code or the framework the application is built on.
 They usually require minimal user interactions once configured.
 In dynamic analysis, tools are used to automate attacks on the application.
 DAST tools are especially helpful for detecting:

 * input/output validation: (e.g. cross-site scripting and SQL injections);
 * server configuration mistakes;
-* authentication issues; other problems which manifest in real time or become visible only when a known user logs in.
+* authentication issues; other problems which manifest in real-time or become visible only when a known user logs in.

 ## OWASP ZAP